tensorwerk/hangar-py/docs/concepts.rst

 * How can we enable people to work on huge datasets in a local (laptop grade) development environment?

-We will show how hangar solves these questions in a high-level guide below.
+We will show how Hangar solves these questions in a high-level guide below.
 For a deep dive into the Hangar internals, we invite you to check out the :ref:`ref-hangar-under-the-hood` page.